Sarcoptic Mange

 Some folk, concerned about mange affecting their dogs, suppose the answer is to remove infected foxes from the area.
 This is simplistic and misses the point, as it fails to address the original reservoir of infection.

-Rather than removing an infected fox – treat it!
+Rather than removing an infected fox – treat it or seek treatment for it.
 Otherwise, the fox that will inevitably take over the vacant territory may contract mange from the same point the original fox was infected.
 Result – no result!

-Mange treatment given to captive foxes is usually successful, involving doses of Stronghold 5 -10kg (or generic ‘spot-on’) or two injections of Ivomec or Panomec (.125ml) given over a two week period.
-Both treatments are best applied in conjunction with a broad spectrum antibiotic such as Baytril or Synulox to combat skin infection.
+Mange treatment given to captive adult foxes (average weight 5kg) is usually successful, involving doses of Bravecto 4.5 -8kg (oral/tablet preparation) or two injections of ivermectin (0.125ml) given over a two week period.
+Both treatments are best applied in conjunction with a broad spectrum antibiotic to combat skin infection.

-We recommend admitting foxes for veterinary treatment if they are suffering more than 40% visible mange, this can be achieved by cage trapping via your local wildlife rescue group, though outsmarting an uncooperative fox to enter a cage trap can be tricky, therefore the only possibility may be to support their recovery onsite by feeding homeopathic remedies listed below.
+We recommend admitting foxes for veterinary treatment if they are suffering more than 40% visible mange.
+This can be achieved by cage trapping in association with your local wildlife rescue group.
+However, cage trapping is by no means guaranteed; foxes are suspicious, and it is not easy to persuade them to enter a cage trap.
+You may, therefore, have only one other option and that is to support their recovery onsite by feeding complementary remedies that are not subject to licencing.

-Spectacular recoveries have been achieved by use of two natural remedies that are harmless to other animals and the environment: arsenicum and sulphur 30c and psorinum 30c.
+Over a period of 25 years, we have seen spectacular recoveries achieved by use of two natural remedies that are harmless to other animals and the environment: arsenicum and sulphur 30c and psorinum 30c.

-Our own view is that positive results are less convincing on foxes suffering more than 40% visible mange but, whatever the result, and given that wildlife is not generally co-operative, it is sometimes the only possible option in the absence of capture.
+Our own view is that positive results with complementary medications are less convincing on foxes suffering more than 40% visible mange but, whatever the result, and given that wildlife is not generally co-operative, it may be the only option to you in the absence of capture.

-Following treatment, should the animal continue to deteriorate or fail to show signs of recovery, it may be appropriate to contact your local wildlife rescue group to trap and treat it in-house with conventional medications or to seek support from your vet.
+Following treatment, should the animal continue to deteriorate or fail to show signs of recovery, it may be appropriate to contact your local wildlife rescue group to trap and treat it in-house with conventional medications.

 Will my pets be affected?

-For more information about mange or to obtain details of wildlife rescue groups in your area call 01892 824111.
+To obtain details of wildlife rescue groups in your area call 01892 824111 or check the following national wildlife rescue registers - https://www.helpwildlife.co.uk/ or https://www.bwrc.org.uk/rehabilitators/